JiuqingDong/PDOOD/Readme.md

   sh test.sh

-#### We will optimize our code and complete this documentation as soon as possible.
+#### We will release the complete code and complete this documentation after the article is published.